Antosser/brainfuck-compiler-web/README.md

 - Your code uses scopes.
 If a variable goes out of scope it's memory will be cleared

 ## Code syntax
-The code uses an assembly-like syntax so don't put any ; and the end of each line
+The code uses an assembly-like syntax so don't put any ; and the end of any line

 ### Commands
 #### Assignment